16 Foundation Models for Economic Text and Expectations

 Suppose two foundation-model versions disagree on 12 % of the hawkish/dovish labels over a 2015–2020 sample.
 You use version 1 through 2017 and version 2 from 2018 onward in a single predictive regression of bond yields on \(z_t\).
 Describe what happens to the interpretation of \(\hat\delta\) and what a minimal fix would look like.

 The measurement error \(u_t\) has a discontinuous distribution at the version-switch date: its variance, and potentially its mean, differ across the two subsamples.
 If the break is ignored, \(\hat\delta\) is a weighted average of two regimes with different reliability ratios, and the attenuation is ambient and unknown.
-A minimal fix is to re-label the entire sample with a single frozen model version (ideally the earlier one, and the later one, separately) and report both.
-A more careful fix would include a regime dummy and an interaction term, and report the estimated reliability ratio in each regime.
+A minimal fix is to re-label the entire sample with a single frozen model version (ideally the earlier one, and the later one, separately) and report both slopes.
+A more careful fix would include a regime dummy and an interaction between the regime indicator and \(z_t\), which lets the slope differ by regime; the reliability ratio in each regime is still not identified from the regression alone, but cross-regime differences in the slope point directly to differences in either \(\gamma\) or \(\lambda\) across versions.

 16.6 Retrieval and Real-Time Information Sets

 Applied use of foundation models in forecasting almost always involves retrieval: selecting a subset of documents on which to run the model, or from which to construct the prompt.
-This section argues that retrieval is the most important place where text-based forecasting goes wrong, and that the corrective discipline is straightforward to state.
+This section argues that retrieval is the principal failure point in text-based forecasting, and that the corrective discipline can be stated cleanly.

 The admissibility condition.
 For \(x_t^{\text{text}}\) to be valid as a predictor in a pseudo-out-of-sample forecasting exercise, the document set must satisfy

 A second subtlety concerns the retrieval function itself.
-Suppose \(D_t\) is chosen by taking the top-\(k\) documents nearest to a query under a similarity metric based on an embedding model \(E_\psi\) with parameters \(\psi\).
-If \(\psi\) was estimated on a corpus that includes documents published after \(t\), then even a set \(D_t\) consisting only of documents published before \(t\) is selected by a function that depends on post-\(t\) information.
-The admissibility condition must therefore be strengthened to: both \(D_t\) and the retrieval parameters \(\psi_t\) that produce it must be \(\mathcal{I}_t\)-measurable.
-This is a real constraint in practice, because most off-the-shelf embedding models are trained once on a fixed corpus and then reused across forecast origins, which can only satisfy the constraint if the training corpus is restricted to pre-sample text.
+Suppose \(D_t\) is chosen by taking the top-\(k\) documents nearest to a query under a similarity metric based on an embedding model with parameters \(\psi\), so that \(D_t = \mathrm{Retrieve}(q_t; \psi, \mathcal{A}_t)\), where \(q_t\) is the query at time \(t\) and \(\mathcal{A}_t\) is the document archive available at \(t\).
+If \(\psi\) was estimated on a corpus that includes documents published after \(t\), then even a set \(D_t \subseteq \mathcal{A}_t \subseteq \mathcal{I}_t\) is selected by a function that depends on post-\(t\) information.
+The admissibility condition must therefore be strengthened: both \(D_t\) and the retrieval parameters \(\psi_t\) that produce it must be \(\mathcal{I}_t\)-measurable.
+This is a real constraint in practice, because most off-the-shelf embedding models are trained once on a fixed corpus and then reused across forecast origins, which can only satisfy the constraint if the training corpus is restricted to text available at the earliest \(t\) in the evaluation window.

 Concrete sources of leakage.
 Table 16.1 lists the recurring sources and the conditions they violate.
 The list is not exhaustive, but each item has appeared in published empirical work.